ADA Accessibility Information

 A Newer Alternative to Traditional Treatment

-Once your dental bridge has been securely placed, you will be able to return to your normal activities without worry.
-The bridge will look and function just like normal teeth.
+Once your dental bridge has been securely placed, you can return to normal activities without worry.
+The bridge will look and function just like regular teeth.